KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - He can't make normal kills.
-- To use this role, he needs to pick a Bow (button use), put the mouse cursor towards the desired direction and pressing Q to shoot.
+- To use this role, he needs to pick a Bow (button use), put the mouse cursor towards the desired direction and pressing right click to shoot.
 - Bow is invisible to other players, but after shooting, a warning image will appear into the map for the players inside the Notify Range, and also a sound will be heard.
 - The warning image appears on the Archer's position if he miss the shoot or above the player's body if he doesn't miss the shoot.
 - Aim duration reveal player's direction but not how much distance they are from the Archer.